fmatthew5876/stdcxx-bitops/README.md

 ----------------

 Naming is one of the most difficult problems in software development.
-One one extreme are extremely terse names such as `std::ctz()` for Count Trailing Zeroes.
-This naming style mimics assemble mnemonics and is also an artifact of the old days when programming languages had limits on the length of names of identifiers.
+One one extreme are terse names such as `std::ctz()` for Count Trailing Zeroes.
+This naming style mimics assembler mnemonics and is also an artifact of the old days when programming languages had limits on the length of names of identifiers.

 These short names do have some merits.
-They reduce the ammount of typing required by the programmer and more importantly can be used within complex expressions.
+They reduce the amount of typing required by the programmer and more importantly they can be used within complex expressions.
 The downside is the ambiguity that can come with some short names.
-Consider a hypothetical Count Leading Sign bits function `std::cls()`.
-This name could be interpreted in many other contexts such as CLear Screen.
+Consider a hypothetical *Count Leading Sign bits* function `std::cls()`.
+This name could be interpreted in other contexts such as *CLear Screen*.

 On the other extreme are verbose names such as `std::mask_least_significant_1_bit_and_trailing_zeroes()`.
 While these names remove all ambiguity they are very cumbersome to type.
 They also cannot be